colomoto/colomoto-docker/_index_slides/slide3.md

 ```
 You may want to replace `next` with any other suitable [colomoto/colomoto-docker tag](https://hub.docker.com/r/colomoto/colomoto-docker/tags/).
 You should also consider using a [persistent tagging policy](https://github.com/colomoto/colomoto-docker#tagging-policy-and-re-executability-considerations).
-The script `colomoto-docker` can then be used to run your own Docker image using `colomoto-docker --image your-docker-image`.
+The script `colomoto-docker` can then be used to run your own Docker image using

+    colomoto-docker --image your-docker-image

 ## Contribute